Metformin hydrochloride 500 mg film-coated tablets

 Caution is therefore advised, especially in patients with renal impairment, when these drugs are co-administered with metformin, as metformin plasma concentration may increase.
 If needed, dose adjustment of metformin may be considered as OCT inhibitors/inducers may alter the efficacy of metformin.

 Metformin hydrochloride is excreted into human breast milk.
 No adverse effects were observed in breastfed newborns / infants.
 However, as only limited data are available, breastfeeding is not recommended during metformin hydrochloride treatment.
-A decision on whether to discontinue breast-feeding should be made, taken into account the benefit of breast-feeding and the potential risk to adverse effects on the child.
+A decision on whether to discontinue breast-feeding should be made, taking into account the benefit of breast-feeding and the potential risk to adverse effects on the child.

 Fertility of male or female rats was unaffected by metformin when administered at doses as high as 600 mg/kg/day, which is approximately three times the maximum recommended human daily dose based on body surface area comparisons.